|

 - Fluorescence

-of pore water dissolved organic matter (DOM),
+of pore water DOM,

 - Fluxes of

-DOM from sediments,
+DOM from marine sediments,

 - The cycling